jnozzi/cocoadev.com/markdown/SendingEmailMessages.md

 We use [[AppleScript, as suggested by Apple in the same Q&A, and it works flawlessly (actually Apple own examples are incorrect and you need to adapt them slightly but the general principles outlined in the Q&A work).

--- General/BenoitMarchal
+-- BenoitMarchal

 ----

 There are frameworks for doing this.
-I can vouch for General/EDMessage, part of the General/EDFrameworks.
-Check out General/ObjectLibrary for a couple more.
+I can vouch for EDMessage, part of the EDFrameworks.
+Check out ObjectLibrary for a couple more.

 ----

-General/CSMail might come in useful if you're reading this page.
+CSMail might come in useful if you're reading this page.
 Unlike most of the techniques mentioned here, it supports attachments and is not mail-client specific (this is achieved via plug-in modules... currently there is support for Mail.app, Entourage and Eudora; we're very keen on adding support for other clients, so if any mail client developers would like to support it, it's quite easy as the object model is currently very simple).
 It's distributed under a BSD-style license.

 ----

 I'm losing my hair.
 I need to popup the mail app with new message, paste **rich text** in the body of the message and let the user enter the email address and subject.
 It's certainly possible (for e.g. this app is doing exactly the same thing: http://www.vojousoftware.com/inotepad.html)
-With General/AppleScript it's only possible to create a new message from plain text string or am I missing something?
+With AppleScript it's only possible to create a new message from plain text string or am I missing something?

 ----

 I've written an e-mail framework that makes it easy to work with IMAP and SMTP.
 It's very easy to send a message with it, but it requires it's own settings, it doesn't use an existing e-mail app like Mail.app.
 In particular the framework is designed for working with IMAP/SMTP and it's the base of a new email app i'm working on known as Kiwi.
-Anyway, you can check out General/MailCore [http://www.theronge.com/mailcore/]
+Anyway, you can check out MailCore [http://www.theronge.com/mailcore/]

 ----

 Here's code using Message.framework for emailing an attachment and a plain ol' string body.
-Can easily be modified for normal General/NSAttributedStrings for formatting and multiple files --General/KevinWojniak
+Can easily be modified for normal NSAttributedStrings for formatting and multiple files --KevinWojniak

-+ (BOOL)sendEmailTo:(General/NSString *)to subject:(General/NSString *)subject body:(General/NSString *)messageBody attachment:(General/NSString *)filePath
++ (BOOL)sendEmailTo:(NSString *)to subject:(NSString *)subject body:(NSString *)messageBody attachment:(NSString *)filePath
 {
-	General/NSDictionary *headers;
+	NSDictionary *headers;
-	General/NSMutableAttributedString *msg;
+	NSMutableAttributedString *msg;

-	msg = General/[[[NSMutableAttributedString alloc] initWithString:(messageBody ? messageBody : @"")] autorelease];
+	msg = [[[NSMutableAttributedString alloc] initWithString:(messageBody ? messageBody : @"")] autorelease];

-	if (filePath && General/[[NSFileManager defaultManager] fileExistsAtPath:filePath])
+	if (filePath && [[NSFileManager defaultManager] fileExistsAtPath:filePath])
 	{
-		General/NSTextAttachment *ta = General/[[[NSTextAttachment alloc] initWithFileWrapper:General/[[[NSFileWrapper alloc] initWithPath:filePath] autorelease]] autorelease];
+		NSTextAttachment *ta = [[[NSTextAttachment alloc] initWithFileWrapper:[[[NSFileWrapper alloc] initWithPath:filePath] autorelease]] autorelease];
 		if (ta)
-			[msg appendAttributedString:General/[NSAttributedString attributedStringWithAttachment:ta]];
+			[msg appendAttributedString:[NSAttributedString attributedStringWithAttachment:ta]];
 	}

-	headers = General/[NSDictionary dictionaryWithObjectsAndKeys:
+	headers = [NSDictionary dictionaryWithObjectsAndKeys:
 		@"noreply@mycompany.com", @"From",
 		to, @"To",
 		subject, @"Subject",